Bathroom heating is VITAL in many Australian homes.

 5. Underfloor Heating

 If you’re after ultimate comfort, consider underfloor heating in your bathroom.
 Underfloor heating works by having heat radiate from underneath bathroom tiles and rising to fill the room.
 This is a perfect solution for rooms where cold tiles are an issue in winter.
 However, this one may require some forward planning.
-It’s most cost effective to instal when a home is constructed, as the system is laid out beneath the flooring.
+It’s the most cost effective to instal when a home is constructed, as the system is laid out beneath the flooring.
 Depending on your build, underfloor heating may still be an option even if your house has already been completed.
 Contact us for more information on installing underfloor heating in your suburb!